jpaquim/psycle/trunk/psycle/doc/for-end-users/readme.txt

 - A 64 Tracks Pattern Editor, with up to 1024 lines.
 - 256 sequence positions.
-- Audio Routing (machine) view to interconnect the virtual machines in order to apply different effects.
+- Multi-channel audio Routing (machine) view to interconnect the virtual machines in order to apply different effects.
 - Internal Stereo Sampler unit which supports .wav and .iff files of any sampling rate, 8/16 and 24bits, mono or stereo.